Talking to Ted Sherwood, Director, Office of Regulatory Operations, Office of Generic Drugs, Center for Drug Evaluation and Research (CDER)

 Note: This CDER Conversation with Ted Sherwood was updated in 2022 to reflect OGD’s progress and current activities.

-Generic drugs are copies of innovator or brand-name prescription drugs and make up about 88 percent of prescriptions filled in the United States.
+Generic drugs are copies of innovator or brand-name prescription drugs and make up about 90 percent of prescriptions filled in the United States.
 Brand-name drugs must demonstrate their safety and effectiveness through expensive and time-consuming research and development programs, including clinical studies.
-In contrast, generic drug developers can use data from their brand-name counterparts, resulting in much less expensive development programs and affordable access to treatments for many patients and consumers.
+Generic drug developers do not have to repeat these studies, resulting in much less expensive development programs and more affordable access to treatments for many patients and consumers.

-FDA requires a generic drug company produce enough data to demonstrate it can make a drug that can be appropriately substituted for its brand-name counterpart.
-The challenge to the generic drug maker is to prove to FDA that the generic version is substitutable with a brand-name drug that has been shown to be safe and effective.
-FDA’s challenge is to carefully review that data to ensure it proves the same thing.
+FDA requires a generic drug company to produce enough data to demonstrate the company can make a drug that can be appropriately substituted for the brand-name product.
+The generic drug maker’s challenge is to prove to FDA that its generic is substitutable with a brand-name drug that has been shown to be safe and effective.
+Meanwhile, FDA’s challenge is to carefully review that data to ensure it proves the same thing.
 Let’s look at how both do their job.